hector-moya/my-chat-app/README.md

 ### Quality Assurance

 To further ensure the quality of the code, no broken code is committed.
 Each commit represents a stable build.

 ## Client-Server Interaction

-The client and server in this chat application communicate using RESTful APIs and WebSockets for real-time updates.
+The client and server in this chat application communicate using REST APIs and WebSockets for real-time updates.
 Below are the details of how data changes on the server-side impact the Angular components on the client-side.

-### RESTful APIs
+### REST APIs

-The server exposes several RESTful endpoints for handling operations related to authentication, users, groups, and channels.
+The server exposes several REST endpoints for handling operations related to authentication, users, groups, and channels.

 1. **Authentication**:
     - When a user logs in or registers through the Authentication Component, a POST request is made to the server's `/api/auth/login` or `/api/auth/register` endpoints.